Skip advert

 We round up this year’s best car-related April Fools’ jokes, along with a few of the more famous japes from years gone by

-Car manufacturers rarely mix comedy with their usual sales targets and engineering breakthroughs.
+Car manufacturers rarely inject an element of comedy to their usual focus of sales targets and engineering breakthroughs.
 But come April 1, all that changes.
-It’s like a switch gets flipped, and suddenly, PR departments start playing tricks on their fanbases.
-They love nothing more than trying to fool us with outlandish gags that, more often than not, end up being surprisingly convincing.
+A switch gets flipped, and suddenly, automotive PR departments start playing tricks on the general public.
+They love nothing more than trying to fool us with outlandish gags, some of which are more convincing than others.

 Advertisement - Article continues below